How is ME/CFS diagnosed?

 > ME Connect is our flagship helpline service offering support and information to anyone affected by M.E.
 You can reach us every day of the year and we’ve managed more than 35,000 calls since we began in 2003.
 You can also contact us via email if you would prefer – or are better able – to write than speak.

 > Become a member of the ME Association and help us to continue providing support, information and advocacy for people like you.
 As a member you will also benefit from ME Essential magazine that will keep you informed of the latest medial advice and research developments.
 It also keeps you in touch with others who have M.E.

 Making a Diagnosis

-A positive diagnosis of ME/CFS should be based on the characteristic clinical features that are almost always present – exercise-induced fatigue, post-exertional malaise/symptom exacerbation, cognitive dysfunction, orthostatic intolerance, on-going flu like symptoms and unrefreshing sleep – often in conjunction with other common symptoms.
+A positive diagnosis of ME/CFS should be based on the characteristic clinical features that are almost always present – exercise- or activity-induced muscle fatigue, post-exertional malaise/symptom exacerbation, cognitive dysfunction, orthostatic intolerance, on-going flu like symptoms and unrefreshing sleep – often in conjunction with other common symptoms.

 At the same time, a thorough clinical evaluation involving history taking, physical examination and investigations should be carried out to exclude other medical and psychiatric conditions that can cause chronic fatigue and other ME/CFS-like symptoms.

 The differential diagnosis of ME/CFS is considered in more detail below.

 |Tired all the time (TATT) is a potentially dangerous diagnosis.
 It avoids pinning down what is wrong – medically, mentally, socially – with a patient.
 Whilst TATT may have some merit while a patient is being assessed, it should not be used as a definitive final diagnosis.|